Lorena González is a nationally and locally recognized attorney and civil rights leader.

 of color from across the State of Washington in employment, wage theft, and discrimination cases.
 She also dedicated her legal career to representing victims and survivors of police brutality and sexual abuse and assault.

 Lorena has dedicated countless hours to volunteering and helping those in need when she developed a community-private partnership to organize a free monthly bilingual legal clinic, which has provided legal services to thousands of low-income Seattle-region residents since 2007.
 Since then, other organizations have duplicated this legal clinic model throughout the city to serve other underrepresented communities.

 Lorena is a Past President of the Latina/o Bar Association of Washington’s (LBAW) Board of Directors and was a member of that board from 2003–2008.
+She is a Past President of OneAmerica, the State’s largest immigrant

 In 2009, the Hispanic National Bar Association recognized her as one of seven Top Lawyers Under 40 in the country.
-Washington Law & Politics has recognized Lorena as a Rising Star in Employment Law from 2010-2014.
-In recognition of her exceptional leadership and devoted service to civil rights law, the WSBA’s Civil Rights Section awarded Lorena with its Distinguished Service Award in 2010.
+Washington Law & Politics recognized Lorena as a Rising Star in Employment Law from 2010-2014.
+In recognition of her exceptional leadership and devoted service to civil rights law, the Washington State Bar Association’s Civil Rights Section awarded Lorena with its Distinguished Service Award in 2010.
 She was also the 2011 recipient of Seattle University’s School of Law Alumni Service Award and in 2012, Lorena was honored by the Thomas C. Wales Foundation at their Night Among Heroes for her extraordinary work in the courtroom and community.